 Eventually, whole life insurance allows you to plan for a legacy because it will pay a death benefit.
 You can pass the death benefit on to your heirs, or if you have a favorite charity or local cause, you can name the organization as a beneficiary to fund a legacy gift.

 Whole life insurance is a flexible asset that can add value to your financial plan while you’re still living.
-Just be aware that utilizing those living benefits may trigger tax consequences, so work with a financial professional and tax advisor to understand your options and determine the best course for your individual circumstances and needs.
+Just be aware that utilizing those living benefits may trigger tax consequences and may affect other aspects of your plan, so work with a financial professional and tax advisor to understand your options and determine the best course for your individual circumstances and needs.